 This is an advisor who manages your investments for you and can provide investment advice on any type of security.
 They work for investment firms that are registered as portfolio managers.
 These firms can be independent or owned by banks.
 They may deal only with wealthy clients with at least $250,000 to invest.

 They may charge a flat fee for their services.
 Or, they may charge an annual fee based on the size of your portfolio.

 A financial planner looks works with you to create a financial plan to help you reach your goals.
 They may advise you on financial planning, risk management, investment planning, tax planning, retirement planning and estate planning.

 Financial planners can be paid in different ways.
 Be sure to ask your planner how they’re paid.

-Insurance advisers are trained and licensed to give advice about and sell insurance.
+Insurance advisors are trained and licensed to give advice about and sell insurance.
 Some specialize in certain products, such as property or life insurance.
 Others sell a range of insurance products.
-Some insurance advisers may also be registered to sell investments.
+Some insurance advisors may also be registered to sell investments.

 Insurance advisors are usually paid by the companies whose products they sell.
 They make money every time they sell a policy.
 If you decide to buy, the cost is built into your insurance payments.